 The BBFC can advise a customer, if required, on the interpretation of these areas but the decision as to whether or not to submit a work lies with the distributor.

-Record labels should also use this criteria to determine if a new release UK repertoire music video is eligible for classification under the terms agreed with the BPI and AIM.
+Having reached a decision about whether the work falls into one of these areas, the distributor must then determine whether the work does one or more of the following (record labels should also use this criteria to determine if a new release UK repertoire music video is eligible for classification under the terms agreed with the BPI and AIM):

 - it depicts or promotes violence or threats of violence;